 Nazareth Saavedra, Administrative + Grants Manager

 Nazareth joined Bembé’s team in 2021 serving as the Administrative and Grants Manager.
 Nazareth has deep-rooted connections to her native South Side.
-As a former Community Organizer and long tenure in the healthcare industry, her ability to bring people together and mobilize resources has been instrumental in driving projects forward.
+As a former Community Organizer and long tenure in the healthcare industry, her ability to bring people together and mobilize resources has been instrumental in driving projects forward, and she is the parent of two Bembé youth.
 Beyond her role at Bembé, Nazareth is a Maker and enjoys artisan projects.

 Johanna De Los Santos, Founder + Director